 Roof coatings and sealants can be used by those who are prepared to pay for it, although these products have their own pros and cons.

 We do not recommend removing roof moss yourself unless you have received working at height training and are competent on a roof and have the necessary safety equipment.
 Roofs are often steep and moss/algae can be very slippery, especially when wet.

 As previously stated, we don’t advertise our services on this website as we want our content to be as unbiased as possible.

-If you would like to read reviews of local tradespeople in your area, then hit the link below to see how:
+If you would like to read reviews of local roof cleaners in your area, then hit the link below to see how: